-I have finally experienced the incredible city of Florence, Italy and discovered there is no place like it, anywhere.
-Thinking of it now gives me chills and no place has ever had that effect on me.
+I have finally experienced the incredible city of Florence, Italy and there is no place like it, anywhere.
+Thinking of it now gives me chills.
 I want to learn from other cultures and by staying at Palazzo Belfiore I was able to live and breathe Florence like a local.
 I wish it could have lasted longer and I’m already thinking of when I will return.

 Your Home Away From Home: Palazzo Belfiore